Free agency and the NFL Draft are in the rear-view mirror, which means it is time to get cracking on our 2018 fantasy football forecasts.

 9. Nyheim Hines (Ind) — Paired with Marlon Mack and fifth-round selection from Ole Miss Jordan Wilkins, the Colts’ backfield is filled with youth but is tough to parse from a fantasy lens.
 A boom/bust runner, a staggering 32% of Mack’s carries failed to gain any yardage at all last year – third-most among qualified backs (minimum 60 carries).
 The NFL average is 21%.
 Mack likely still has the inside track to lead-back duties, but Nyheim Hines is no slouch of a receiver after catching 89 passes across 38 games as a mostly part-time player.
 Hines is a converted slot receiver who, at 5-8 and weighing 198lbs, profiles as a satellite back in Indianapolis.
 Unfortunately like Mack, Hines is probably not best viewed as a sustaining runner.
 Hines created five or more yards on just 24 percent of his 63 sampled carries, well below collegiate average (29%).
 While Hines has 4.38 jets, that straight-line speed failed to turn into missed tackles at the college level.
 Hines’ 0.206 missed tackles forced per opportunity ranks second-worst in the class and well below-par (0.362).
 It’s tough to carve out a big role for Hines in year one.

 10. Kalen Ballage (Mia) — With just 450 carries on his odometer through four years at Arizona State, making sense of Kalen Ballage‘s small collegiate sample is a tall task.
 On the one hand, we have a freak athlete with 89th percentile SPARQ athleticism in Ballage who ran a 4.46-forty yard dash at 228lbs (91st percentile weight-adjusted speed).
 On the other hand, Ballage couldn’t beat out Demario Richard for the workhorse gig at ASU and almost switched to defensive end in college.
 (For what it’s worth, Demario Richard went undrafted).
-Ballage was not a consistent producer in college, but he can undeniably impact the passing game as his 5.43 yards gained per route run is fifth-most in Yards Created history.
-Still, I have major concerns about Ballage’s potential contributions as a runner after he created five or more yards on just 23 percent of his sampled carries, he owns a 40th percentile missed tackle forced score, and his 3.69 YC/A vs. Stacked Boxes (at least one extra defender in the box) was third-worst in the crop.
+Ballage was not a consistent producer in college and I have major concerns about Ballage’s potential contributions as a runner after he created five or more yards on just 23 percent of his sampled carries, he owns a 40th percentile missed tackle forced score, and his 3.69 YC/A vs. Stacked Boxes (at least one extra defender in the box) was third-worst in the crop.
 With Ballage and 35-year-old future Hall-of-Famer Frank Gore in tow, Kenyan Drake’s workhorse potential appears safe in 2018.